What is the APRN Compact for Multistate Licensure? Challenges & Opportunities

 Licensing Follows The Patient

-She continues, “Once they’ve established care with a patient, just because they travel to another state doesn’t mean you shouldn’t be able to provide continuity of care.”
+She continued, “Once they’ve established care with a patient, just because they travel to another state doesn’t mean you shouldn’t be able to provide continuity of care.”

 Still Need a Home License